aleinei/merchentclient/README.md

 to-do

-print a receipt, invoice , or both
+print a receipt, invoice , or both - done

 col width to be changed